 This step still includes many price variations.
 For instance, an attached carport will be significantly more expensive, especially if you opt for the same exterior siding as your home.
 Its price will be higher as it will have to be treated as a home extension.
 It can, however, be converted into a garage in future years, and thus bring more value to your home.

 To ensure that your carport can withstand heavy snow and strong winds, it’s important that its foundations are solid – this applies to attached and detached carports alike.
 A specialized general contractor is likely to help you get the job done.
 In fact, a concrete foundation slab would be important and it’s strongly advised to have the concrete poured by a specialized contractor.
 Screwed piles or concrete piles can be also be used to add more strength and durability to your structure – which also guarantees frost and snow resistance.
 As for your carport installation, the process may not be that long depending on whether it’s a custom-made or a pre-fabricated port.

 You carport material choice

 You can choose wood or metal for your carport and you can easily adapt it to your home.
 It’s true that metal is often more expensive than wood, but you can very well choose the material to use according to your budget.
 The price difference can also vary depending on the size of your carport.
 The type of roofing you choose can be interesting as well.
 You can opt for a pitched roof, a flat one, shingles, or membrane roof.
 You can essentially choose anything you’d like and which you believe will match your home’s look.

 If you don’t mind having a plain white plastic or canvas car shelter in front of your home during winter months, that’s fine as well.
-However, if you want to look for a more sustainable and good looking solution, Call us or fill out our form to get in touch with one of our Renovation Advisors!
+However, if you want to look for a more sustainable and attractive solution, Call us or fill out our form to get in touch with one of our Renovation Advisors!
 They’ll assist you throughout the project at no cost, no obligation to you!
-They’ll even find up up to three 360° Verified Contractors to get quotes for the job ahead!
+They’ll even find up to three Verified Contractors to get you quotes for the job ahead!